moggieuk/Happy-Hare/README.md

 > MMU_TEST_CONFIG toolhead_extruder_to_nozzle=45

+> [!NOTE]
-> **Note** When you make a change with `MMU_TEST_CONFIG` it will not be persisted and is only effective until the next restart.
+> When you make a change with `MMU_TEST_CONFIG` it will not be persisted and is only effective until the next restart.
 Therefore once you find your tuned settings be sure to update `mmu_parameters.cfg`

 </details>